srm88/eng-questions/resume.md

   * Rebuild subscription billing system and significantly expand test coverage
   * Point of contact and developer for partner billing integrations

-# Expertise

-* 5+ years experience in on-call rotations for production web applications
-* Python, Erlang, Clojure, Go, Bash, Make; ability to learn and master new languages
-* Generally pretty decent at linux tools
-* Service accoutrements: build/deploy tools, discovery, monitoring, telemetry, dashboards, live debugging, profilers, flame graphs

-# Things I have done and will continue doing
+# Things I have done and will continue to do

 * Diligent and empathetic code review
 * Improve build/deploy tools and human processes